 The 2D view has use but we do dive and record the track in a 3D world.
 We can visualise this by loading the UWIS log file into Global Mapper and using the really neat 3D viewing option:

-Jose has always rated Global Mapper and now Simon is converted…its ease of use and powerful tools are truly stunning.
+Although Jose has always praised Global Mapper, now Simon is convinced too.
+Its ease of use and powerful tools are truly stunning.

-UWIS and the photogrammetry skills will be applied to a major project running in the North East.
+So, we will apply UWIS and our photogrammetry skills to a major project in the North East.
 Benefitting from Heritage Lottery Funding the SeaScape project concentrates on the coastal and maritime heritage between two great rivers of the Tyne and the Tees.

-The section of coast is littered with countless wrecks of all ages.
-Preserving this out-of-sight heritage in digital 3D is led by Newcastle University and will enable everyone – diver and non-diver alike – to fully appreciate these historical time capsules that lie in the deep.
+Additionally, the section of coast features countless wrecks of all ages.
+So, preserving this out-of-sight heritage in digital 3D is led by Newcastle University and will enable everyone – diver and non-diver alike – to fully appreciate these historical time capsules that lie in the deep.